daniellacosse-code/onlyweb.dev/framework/README.md

 });
 ```

-4. Now let's say we want to be able to easily copy our query string to the clipboard.
+4. We want to be able to easily copy our search string to the clipboard.
 We'll have to create a new frontend **Element** to do this.
 Here's that initial file:

 ```js
 import Frontend from "https://github.com/daniellacosse-code/onlyweb.dev/raw/master/framework/frontend/module.js";